syncfusion-content/windowsforms-docs/WindowsForms/Grouping/Data-Manipulation.md

 		Sub Main()

-				' Create an arraylist of random MyObjects.
+				' Create an array list of random MyObjects.

 				Dim list As New ArrayList()